TheHive-Project/CortexDocs/installation/install-guide.md

 ```

 ### Start the Service
-Now that ElasticSearch is configured, start it as a service and check whether it's running:
+Now that Elasticsearch is configured, start it as a service and check whether it's running:
 ```
 sudo systemctl enable elasticsearch.service sudo systemctl start elasticsearch.service